 "[...] communication between devices [...].
 This Devices collect information about itself and its surrounding and transmit it to other objects [...]"

-As you can see there is no common view on that.
-Further, you can find the main characteristics of an IoT device.
+As I've already mentioned there is no common view on that.
+In the next sections, you can find the main characteristics of an IoT device, from my professional point of view.

 Ingredients of IoT